Oil & Gas

 Lifting through the splash zone is a key application area for Cranemaster.
 Many hundred spool systems, mud mats, manifolds and suction anchors have crossed the splash zone successfully supported by a Cranemaster unit.

 As subsea structures get larger and more complex, landing speed of subsea structures becomes an increasingly important topic.
-Cranemaster has been used extensively to reduce motion for subsea lifting operations.
-Boom tip movements are picked up by the stroke of the Cranemaster unit and thereby limiting the load movements.
+The oil & gas industry extensively use Cranemaster to reduce motion for subsea lifting operations.
+Boom tip movements are picked up by the stroke of the Cranemaster unit and thereby limits the load movements.

 The concept of resonance has got increased focus recently as weight and water depths are increasing.
-The problem may occur when the wave period of the surface waves, and thus the frequency of the heave, generate boom tip movements which correspond to the system frequency of the load and wire.
-The heave may then create resonance movements in the subsea load and wire with destructive energy.
+Problems may occur when the wave period of the surface waves, and the frequency of the heave, generate boom tip movements which correspond to the system frequency of the load and wire.
+As a result, the heave may then create resonance movements in the subsea load and wire with destructive energy.